-Computer Programming 11 This course is designed to allow students to understand how a computer works, and to create programs/3d animations/3d games to run on a windows-based computer.
+Computer Programming 11

+This course is designed to allow students to create programs (3d animations and 3d games) to run on a PC or Mac.
 Computer programming 11 will give students the chance to develop computer skills in a supportive environment where students will be encouraged to share and work with their classmates.
-The majority of this course will be spent programming in the ALICE programming environment.
-Alice is an innovative 3D programming environment that makes it easy to create an animation for telling a story, playing an interactive game, or a video to share on the web.
-Alice is a teaching tool for introductory computing.
+The majority of this course will be spent programming in the ALICE 3 programming environment.
+Alice is an innovative 3D programming environment that makes it easy to create 3D animations, 3D interactive games, or 3D videos to share on the web.
+Alice is a teaching tool for introductory computer programming.
 It uses 3D graphics and a drag-and-drop interface to facilitate a more engaging, less frustrating first programming experience.
 NOTE: No previous computer experience is necessary.
 All Assignments will be completed in class.
-The software used in this class is freely available for download.
-Computer Programming 12 (Pre-Requisite: Computer Programming 11) In Computer Programming 12, students will be given the opportunity to develop their Computer Programming 11 skills to a higher level.
-This course will begin with a review of Computer Programming 11 topics and then continue into advanced programming topics.
-Students will again be working in the ALICE programming environment.
-There will be a transition to programming in JAVA in the second half of the course.
-If you have a strong interest in computers or are considering taking post-secondary courses involving computers, this course is a must.
-This course will constantly make use of the school's network and the internet to support the students' class work and assignments.
-Note: The majority of the assignments in this course will be completed during class time.
 The software used in this class is freely available for download.